 Even though you can easily walk around the neighborhood by yourself, it doesn’t hurt to take a guided tour.
 There are two options for this.

 - With a Free Walking Tour you can see the most important sights of Jewish Budapest.
-Such a tour is available, for example, at the Free Walking Tours Budapest.
+Such a tour is available for example at Free Walking Tours Budapest.
 With the Free Walking Tours you determine the price.
+Unfortunately, in Budapest often up to 100 people take part in a free tour.
+This makes it a rather impersonal affair.

-- The other option is a private city tour.
-I personally can recommend you the tour of my good friend Daniel Draskoczy.
-With his company Budapest Explorers he also offers tours through the Jewish quarter of Budapest.
+- The other option is a private city tour in small groups.
+Personally, I can recommend you the tour of my good friend Daniel Draskoczy.
+With his company Budapest Explorers he also offers tours through the Jewish quarter of Budapest*.

 Budapest book tips